databricks/spark-redshift/README.md

 To support larger columns, you can use the `maxlength` column metadata field to specify the maximum length of individual string columns.
 This can also be done as a space-savings performance optimization in order to declare columns with a smaller maximum length than the default.

+> **:warning: Note**: Due to limitations in Spark, metadata modification is unsupported in the Python, SQL, and R language APIs.

-Here is an example of updating multiple columns' metadata fields:
+Here is an example of updating multiple columns' metadata fields using Spark's Scala API:

 ```scala
 import org.apache.spark.sql.types.MetadataBuilder